x1hibi/toDoList/README.md

 # **APP TO DO LIST**

-### This is a SPA of to do list easy, efficent and fast
+### This is a SPA To Do List easy, efficent and fast